Feeling Insecure? 6 Tips To Quiet Your Inner Critic

 2. Set negative thoughts to music.

 Distill your inner negative messages down to a phrase or two.
 It may help to take a few moments to observe and jot down your most recurrent thoughts.
-Once you've identified them, take the thoughts — "I'm not good enough," "They're never going to like me," etc — and set them to music, Hayes suggests.
+Once you've identified them, take the thoughts — "I'm not good enough," "They're never going to like me," etc. — and set them to music, Hayes suggests.

 He recommends an app called Songify by Smule, or just sing it to the tune of "Happy Birthday."
 Besides making you laugh, the effect will be to put those thoughts in perspective.

-3. Say those thoughts out loud in the voice of your least-favorite politician.
+3. Say those thoughts out loud in the voice of your least favorite politician.

 Or say them quietly to yourself, or say them in a silly cartoon voice.
 "Not to ridicule it," Hayes says.
 "Just to remind you, it's just a voice inside you, talking."